oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 	java.io.PrintStream$1;
 ...
 ```
-To access the hub of `java.io.PrintStream` we can use the `.class` suffix.
+To access the hub of `java.io.PrintStream`, we can use the `.class` suffix:
 ```text
 (gdb) p 'java.io.PrintStream.class'
 $4 = {